Evie Sands

 Evie Sands (born July 18, 1946) is an American singer, songwriter and musician.

 Sands' music career spans more than 50 years.
-She began her career as a teenager in the mid-1960s.
-After a rocky start, she eventually found chart success in 1969, before retiring from performing in 1979 to concentrate on writing and production.
-She experienced a fashionable, UK-led surge in cult popularity beginning in the 1990s and returned to live performance in mid-1998.
+In the mid-1960s, while still a teenager, she began her career and eventually found chart success in 1969.
+Sands retired from performing in 1979 to concentrate on writing and production.
+She experienced a surge in cult popularity in the 1990s and returned to live performance in mid-1998.
 Sands continues to write and perform.